-Under 7 C.F.R. §3555, the servicer must add a servicing plan in the "Add Loss Mitigation" screen in USDA LINC when a method other than foreclosure is approved to resolve the borrower's delinquency.
+Under 7 C.F.R. §, the servicer must add a servicing plan in the "Add Loss Mitigation" screen in USDA LINC when a loan is 90 days delinquent and a method other than foreclosure is approved to resolve the delinquency.
 The servicing plan must be submitted prior to implementing any action with the borrower.
-For pre-foreclosure sales and deed-in-lieu of foreclosure alternatives, the servicer must retain a Disposition (PFS/DIL) Cost Benefit Analysis along with the servicing plan.
+For pre-foreclosure sales and deed-in-lieu of foreclosure alternatives, the servicer must submit the Disposition (PFS/DIL) Cost Benefit Analysis along with the servicing plan.